Photo & Video

 leather straps.
 When it all really hits you, it is nothing short of breathtaking.

-The Mission San Xavier Del Bac concept and idea was founded by the Jesuit priest, Father Eusebio Francisco Kino who did not direct the building of the church, and was a priest commissioned along with others of his order by King Carlos of Spain to assist in 'gathering the riches' and spreading the word of God in New Spain's most northern frontiers in 1692.
-While first traveling to what is now known as California and being disillusioned, later Kino found a Pima Indian village (just 10 miles south of what would later be Spain's Tucson Military Presidio) that was then near a year round running stream bed of water ("Bac" means "where a stream emerges") in the Sonoran Desert.
+The Mission San Xavier Del Bac concept and idea was founded by the Jesuit priest, Father Eusebio Francisco Kino who did not direct the building of the church, and was a priest commissioned along with others of his order by King Carlos of Spain to assist in 'gathering the riches' and 'spreading the word of God' in New Spain's most northern frontiers in 1692.
+While first traveling to what is now known as California and being disillusioned, later Kino found a Pima Indian village (just 10 miles south of what would later be Spain's Tucson Military Presidio Fort) that was then near a year round running stream bed of water ("Bac" means "where a stream emerges") in the Sonoran Desert.
 Kino named the area Santa Maria.

-Father Kino stopped and preached to the people who were receptive to his teachings.
-Father Kino abruptly moved on, but visited the Indian Village again often during his many travels.
+Catholic Father Kino stopped and preached to the people who were receptive to his teachings.
+Father Kino then abruptly moved on, but visited the Indian Village again often during his many travels.
 Kino brought livestock, grain and fruit trees into Bac and shared them with 800 people living in the vicinity.
 From 1692 to 1782 various priests took charge of the church and either visited regularly or were actually commissioned to live there there.
 The services took place in the original one room log structure.
 During this time the log church was vulnerable to Apache Raids and attacks but was often left untouched.
 Charles III of Spain later banned all Jesuit Priests from Spanish lands because of their failure to return 20% of all the gold and silver found in their areas as they had been contracted to do.

 From 1828 to 1858 the church began to decay and local Indians, concerned about the church, took the church furnishings and valuable relics out into the desert and buried them as a way of preserving them as best they could.
 In 1849 when the California gold rush began, a large number of would be prospectors came through the trail leading to California through the area and passed by the mission on their travels to California.
 At that time some reported in their journals seeing very ornate gold and silver objects surrounding the altar.
-However, on their way back from the played out gold fields of california they reported in their journals that all the objects were gone.
+However, on their way back from the played out gold fields of Sutters Mill California they reported in their journals that all the objects were then gone.

 In 1858 a diary entry by a prospector from Ohio noted that the door to San Xavier Del Bac was always open, that the church had been completely taken over by birds, and that the Indians respected the structure far too much to vandalize it.
-The decaying church was finally unknowingly helped in 1859 when the Gadsden Purchase from Mexico's ruler General Santa Anna after the U.S. War with Mexico added what is now Arizona to the Santa Fe, New Mexico Catholic Diocese.
+The decaying church was finally unknowingly helped in 1859 when the Gadsden Purchase from Mexico's dictator General Santa Anna after the U.S. War with Mexico added what is now Arizona to the Santa Fe, New Mexico Catholic Diocese.
 The Bishop for the Santa Fe Diocese ordered a scout sent out to Arizona, where he eventually discovered San Xavier Del Bac Mission and reported back his findings.

 Repairs were later made with money from the New Mexico Catholic Diocese and a priest was assigned to serve at the San Xavier Mission.
 Schools were begun many times at San Xavier Mission, with the church receiving funding through the U.S. Government for a school, but the Indians would have no part of sending their children there.
 That first attempt in 1864 failed miserably, as local Indians would not send their children, nor even go anywhere near the school even for community tribal meetings.
 The strong earthquake of 1887 did very minimal damage to the church, but caved in some of the operating silver mines in the area.